-8, 11:53 AM Restore this version Version history Tota al: 29 edits ~ ~ Only show named versions I am so grateful that I get to write for a living.
-I also really, really, don't want to start writing right Justin Pot now.
-THIS MONTH when That's more- or- less my constant mindset.
+8, 11:53 AM Restore this version Version history Total: 29 e edits ^ ~ Only show named versions I am so grateful that I get to write for a living.
+I also really, really, don't want to start writing right now.
+Justin Pot THIS MONTH when That's more- or- less my constant mindset.
 When I manage to get started I can I get a lot done, but I rarely find myself in the mindset where I want to get started on something that I know will take a lot of time or effort.
-This leads to me falling back into the dopamine rich dopamine-rich March 4, 9:10 PM Melanie Pinola it changed environment called "internet," where algorithmically designed distractions devour time until it's 5 o'clock and oh well I'll seize the day tomorrow.
-March 4, 6:35 AM You've been there.
+This leads to me falling back into the dopamine richdopamine-rich environment called "internet," where algorithmically designed distractions devour time until it's 5 o'clock and oh well I'll seize the day tomorrow.
+March 4, 9:10 PM Melanie Pinola it changed March 4, 6:35 AM You've been there.
 We've all been there.
 There's a Thing you should be doing but for some reason just can't get started on.
 Maybe the Thing is setting up a website.
 Maybe the Thing is a coding project you've been putting off.
 Maybe the Thing is a book you've intended to write.
-March 2, 7:45 AM Melanie Pinola who Whatever the Thing is, you just can't get started.
+Whatever the Thing is, you just can't get started.
 And it wouldn't happen if we could only get started.
 I can relate.
-March 1, 3:07 PM Melanie Pinola Justin Pot changed it a few of my co-workers, use to start doing a thing, even when we really, really don't want to do the tThing.
+March 2, 7:45 AM Melanie Pinola who March 1, 3:07 PM Melanie Pinola Justin Pot changed it a few of my co-workers, use to start doing a thing, even when we really, really don't want to do the tThing.
 In other words, how to motivate yourself to start a task when you don't feel motivated.
-March 1, 10:55 AM Justin Pot Use Your Calendar to Force You to Get StartedPlan Your Day Around Doing The Thing FEBRUARY Every workday morning, after breakfast, I plan my day.
-I look at my to do list, my inbox, and my calendar, and then figure out how I'm going to use my unscheduled time in order to accomplish what peeds accomplishing.
+March 1, 10:55 AM Justin Pot Use Your Calendar to Force You to Get Started Plan Your Day Around Doing The Thing FEBRUARY Every workday morning, after breakfast, I plan my day.
+I look at my to do list, my inbox, and my calendar, and then figure out how I'm going to use my unscheduled time in order to accomplish what people accomplishing.
 I then allocate time for each task on my calendar.
-February 28, 3:35 PM Justin Pot what needs accomplishing.
-I then allocate time for each task on my calendar.
-This does two things.
+February 28, 3:35 PM Justin Pot This does two things.
 First: it forces me to see my time as a resource I have to allocate.
-Second, adding things to my calendar means notifications on my phone and computer throughout the February 28, 12:54 PM Justin Pot adding things to my calendar means notifications on my phone and computer throughout the day, reminding me of the intention I set for myself.
+Second, February 28, 12:54 PMJustin Pot day, reminding me of the intention I set for myself.
 It's amazing how that reminderlittle bit of accountability can keep me motivated.
 The calendar helps you make the most of the time you February 28, 11:53 AM Melanie Pinola :